How you learn

 To help you in each dissection session you receive detailed notes to guide you and provide you with a clear understanding of structure and function within the body and how this forms the basis of clinical medicine.

 Dissection is only one element of our approach to anatomical teaching.
-You also take part in living anatomy sessions, interactive lectures and small group tutorials, and use prosections, plastic models, 3D printed and online resources to help your understanding.
+You also take part in living anatomy sessions, interactive lectures and small group tutorials, and use prosections, plastic models, augmented reality apps and online resources to help your understanding.

 Another key part of your learning is through interactive imaging sessions.
 There are opportunities to explore imaging further through additional student selected components and our on-campus Clinical Imaging Sciences Centre facility.